ojaha065/simplePHPLoginSystem/README.md

 ### Setting up the database
 0. Have a MySQL database that you have access to.
-1. Create table `users` with at least two colums: `username` and `password`.
+1. Create table `users` with at least three colums: `username` , `password` and `accessLevel`.
 I would also add auto incrementing id field but that is not strictly required.
 2. Insert your database hostname, port, name and credentials into **/utils/databaseConnect.php**.
 I recommend creating dedicated account with restricted permissions.

 ### FAQ